 This differentiation resembles and mirrors the mind-body separation paradigm, in which mind and body are viewed as separate or unrelated parts of ourselves.
 Is our mind separate from our body though?
 Again the discussion may be endless when it comes to this issue.

 According to Gallup, wellness refers to a state of physical health in which people have the ability and energy to do what they want to do in life, while wellbeing represents a broader holistic dimension of a well-lived life.

-This approach suggests wellness is an important factor of well-being but not the only one.
-Eating well, doing exercise, and having good sleep hygiene are important to keep someone’s well-being high but they are not the only part of the equation.
-Having friends, benefiting from a sense of community, and being financially independent are also important factors of wellbeing.
+This approach suggests wellness is an important factor of wellbeing but not the only one.
+While eating well, doing exercise, and having good sleep hygiene are important routines to keep someone’s wellbeing high, there is more to it.
+Having friends, benefiting from a sense of community, and being financially independent are also contributing factors.

 So what is the verdict?

 When it comes to defining both wellness and wellbeing, or differentiating between the two, opinions diverge.
 Perhaps the most important is not so much which one is which but how can we embrace physical, mental and emotional health as a major priority in our life.